-Last Updated on June 4, 2020 by Stacy Sampson, DO
+Last Updated on July 29, 2021 by Stacy Sampson, DO

-My STD Testing Experience
+My STI Testing Experience

-The outcome of this post should be nothing short of everyone running to their nearest health clinic screaming, ‘Test me, test me, I had no idea it was this easy!!!!’ 🙂
+The outcome of this post should be nothing short of everyone running to their nearest health clinic screaming, “Test me, test me, I had no idea it was this easy!!!”

-Step One: Decide whether to schedule an appointment or go on a ‘walk-in’ day (wait is usually much longer, so patience is a virtue should you choose the latter) – I made an appointment as I have little patience 🙂
+Step One: Decide whether to schedule an appointment or go on a “walk-in” day (wait is usually much longer, so patience is a virtue should you choose the latter) – I made an appointment as I have little patience.

-Step Two: Fill out some paperwork (this is the government we’re talking about) – HIV testing is the only test they can do completely anonymously (if they do rapid-tests onsite) where they do not require a name (they give you a number) or a lot of other information – this health department did their HIV tests on-site (which means results in 15 minutes), but I was also testing for 3 other STDs, so the paperwork was still required.
+Step Two: Fill out some paperwork (this is the government we’re talking about) – HIV testing is the only test they can do completely anonymously (if they do rapid-tests onsite) where they do not require a name (they give you a number) or a lot of other information – this health department did their HIV tests on-site (which means results in 15 minutes), but I was also testing for 3 other STIs, so the paperwork was still required.

 For those clinics that do not have rapid-tests, HIV tests will only be confidential.
 Confidential testing means you must fill out your name and birthday and answer questions about your sexual experiences.
 This DOES NOT mean they will call your parents or your partners and tell them your test results – test results are strictly confidential.
-The health department asks that you tell all future partners but does not make you retro-actively tell people, because, presumably, you wouldn’t have known you were positive for an STD until now.
+The health department asks that you tell all future partners but does not make you retro-actively tell people, because, presumably, you wouldn’t have known you were positive for an STI until now.

 Step Three: When your name gets called, a nurse takes you back, asks some additional questions, sometimes does a little preventative counseling and starts the tests by giving you a finger prick.